schmidtniko/multi_dof_kinematic_calibration/README.md

 All poses transform from a joint's parent to joint space.
 Poses a given in the order *x*, *y*, *z*, *qw*, *qx*, *qy*, *qz*.
 The local coordinate systems are defined as follows:
 * A cameras *x*-axis points to the right, *y*-axis down, and the *z*-axis in viewing direction.

+###  More examples

+We provide a number additional examples that can be used to understand the capabilities of the system.

+TODO

 # Authors

 * Frank Neuhaus (fneuhaus_AT_uni-koblenz.de)